 There are some great festival in the North.
 By far my most popular festival is the Songkran Festival, which is also the longest and the most intense of all festivals in the country.
 Songkran is the Buddhist New year, that takes place in April.
 Another very popular festival is the Loy Krathong festival which is a full moon festival.
 Every year the date of Loy Krathong, the Festival of Light, is different.
 Authorities in Chiang Mai publish the date and program of Loy Krathong usually quite late, which causes a lot of confusion and irritation.
 The release of sky lanterns attracts many tourists.

 Another interesting event is the Poy Sang Long ceremony, a Shan Buddhist ordination event.
 This takes place in many temples, mostly in Chiang Mai and Mae Hong Son provinces.

 Buddhist Temples of the North

 I have focused on the Buddhist temples in the upper north region.
 There are thousands of temples in the North of Thailand so I had to make a selection, based on my own preference and on popularity.
 There are just too many interesting temples and I had to skip some.
-This section is a work under construction and it probably will never be finalized.
+This section is a work under construction.
 I visit all the temples personally.